-If the breath test result was .15 or above, or if you refused the breath test at the police station, there are enhanced DUI penalties.
-The penalties also increase significantly if this is not your first DUI, even if your first DUI was reduced to a lesser offense.
+If the breath test result was .15 or above, or if you refused the breath test at the police station or refused a blood draw at the hospital, there are enhanced DUI penalties.
+The penalties also increase significantly if this is not your first DUI, even if your first DUI was reduced to a lesser offense such as reckless driving or negligent driving.
 If you have been convicted for driving under the influence four or more times, vehicular assault, or vehicular homicide, then you will be facing felony DUI charges.Below the Legal Limit Breath Test

-Under the legal limit DUIs are being aggressively prosecuted in the courtrooms of King, Thurston, and Pierce County, including the municipal courts of Seattle, Tacoma, Lakewood, and Olympia, WA.
-The legal limit or the presumptive level of intoxication is .08 for adults and .02 for a minor DUI (under 21).
-However, you can be charged with a DUI even if you are below these limits or without a breath test result, if the prosecutor can show your ability to drive was affected by alcohol or drugs.Drug DUI
+Under the legal limit DUIs are being aggressively prosecuted in the Western Washington courtrooms of King, Pierce, Snohomish, Kitsap, & Thurston County.
+The legal limit or the presumptive level of intoxication is .08 for adults and .02 for a minor DUI (under age 21).
+However, you can be charged with DUI if you were below these limits and the prosecutor has evidence that your ability to drive was impaired.Drug DUI

-The criminal consequences are the same for a DUI that results from prescription drugs, illegal drugs, or Marijuana.
-For a Marijuana DUI, the presumed level of intoxication is .05 nanograms of THC.
+The criminal penalties for a DUI that results from prescription drugs, illegal drugs, or Marijuana are the same as an alcohol DUI.
+For a Marijuana DUI, the presumed level of intoxication is 5 nanograms of THC per ml of blood.
 For other drugs, there is no presumed level of intoxication.
-The information obtained from field sobriety tests and blood tests is used by the prosecutor in an attempt to prove intoxication.Physical Control DUI
+The information obtained from field sobriety tests and blood tests will be used by the prosecutor in an attempt to prove intoxication.Physical Control DUI

-You can be convicted of a Physical Control DUI if you were not driving the vehicle at the time of arrest.
+You can be convicted of Physical Control DUI if you were not driving the vehicle at the time of arrest.
 The penalties for a Physical Control DUI are the same as a driving DUI.
-With Physical Control charges, your lawyer may be able to prove that your vehicle was safely off of the roadway.Defending your Charges
+With Physical Control charges, your lawyer may be able to prove that your vehicle was safely off the roadway, as this can be an exception allowed by current DUI laws.Defending your Charges

 The evidence used to prosecute a person accused of DUI is highly technical.
 For example, the results from portable breath test machines and field sobriety tests can be suppressed, if your attorney can demonstrate that the testing procedures were flawed.
-A good DUI defense lawyer will uncover any issues that will strengthen your case.
+A good DUI lawyer will do their own independent investigation to uncover any issues that will strengthen your case.